Perhaps you’ve noticed…

 Nitish Kumar of WiseCalvin.com tapped into this concept with his fitness website.

 He recognized that trying to rank well for competitive searches in the fitness market was going to be darn near impossible for a new fitness website.
-So Nitish started thinking long tail.
+So Nitish started thinking long tail and how to use long tail keywords.

 Perhaps the most famous soccer player in the world is Cristiano Ronaldo.
 He’s famous for both his skills on the field and his physique.